supperted825/racetrack-agents/README.md

-# ME5406 Project 2 - RL Agents for RaceTrackEnv
+# RL Agents for RaceTrackEnv

 A reinforcement learning project for simultaneous lane-following and obstacle avoidance while handling interactions with other vehicles.
 The [highway_env API](https://github.com/eleurent/highway-env) is used for simulation.